Friend is depressed — how to help?

 - loss of interest or pleasure in usual activities, including sex

 - poor appetite and weight loss, or increased appetite and weight gain

 - decreased energy, fatigue, and feeling slowed down (lethargy)

 - difficulty concentrating or making decisions

 - chronic physical aches and pains that don't respond to treatment

 - alcohol or other drug abuse

 Have you tried to gently and directly talk with your friend about your concerns?
 Consider letting him know concretely what you observe about his behavior, that you think he needs and deserves someone's full attention to his feelings and worries, and that there are many people out there trained and willing to give him just that.
 Have you considered offering to go with him to a counselor's office?
 Or perhaps just sitting with him while calling a help-line?

-If he's a student at Columbia (on the Morningside campus), there's Counseling and Psychological Services (CPS) at 212-854-2878 (which is covered by the health fee that students pay).
-If he's on the CUMC campus, there's Mental Health Services at 212-305-3400.
-Outside of Columbia, you can try the Depression and Bipolar Support Alliance at 1.800.826.3632.
-In New York City, you or your friend can call The Samaritans Hotline, a 24-hour support service, at 212.673.3000.
-Elsewhere you can check out Befrienders International to find a support hotline near you.
+If he's a student at Columbia, he can make an appointment by contacting Counseling and Psychological Services (CPS) (Morningside) or the Mental Health Service (CUMC).
+Outside of Columbia, you can contact the Depression and Bipolar Support Alliance.
+You can also check out Befrienders International to find a support hotline near you.